Non-diffracting meronic spin defects of light: Non-transverse polarization around vortex lines

 The spatially-varying field ratio (\ref{eq:ratio}) in fact defines a skyrmionic polarization texture, a topological map from the TA-PS to the transverse plane~\cite{Mata-Cervera2025SkyrmionicVortices}.
 The polarization texture covers all the surface of this parametric sphere, from the north pole $\apzt\to0$ which is mapped to the vortex core $\lr{\rho\to\infty}$, gradually descending to the south pole $\apzt\to\pi$ as the polarization becomes transverse $\lr{\rho\to0}$ away from the phase singularity.
 All azimuths on the TA-PS $\phzt=-\gamma$ are present as we complete a full turn around the phase singularity.
 Thus, polar and azimuthal angles in the TA-PS are mapped into radial and azimuthal coordinates of the transverse plane, $\apzt=\apzt(r)$ and $\phzt=\phzt(\phi)$ respectively, a mapping with nonzero skyrmion number~\cite{Mata-Cervera2025SkyrmionicVortices}

 This skyrmion number is only valid for the unstable configuration (\ref{eq:psi_perp}) and is bounded to $\pm1$, we denote this case with the superscript ($^\star$).
-In real settings the skyrmion number $Q_{z\perp}$ becomes unbounded when (\ref{eq:psi_perp}) unfolds its phase singularities, as we discuss later in~\ref{sec:TC}.
+In real settings the skyrmion number $Q_{z\perp}$ becomes unbounded when the phase singularities of (\ref{eq:psi_perp}) are unfolded, as we discuss later in~\ref{sec:TC}.

 Unlike in a paraxial skyrmionic beam where the transverse polarization ellipse features all ellipticities and in-plane orientations, the TA skyrmionic texture (\ref{eq:ratio}) is only parametric.
 The TA-PS captures information of the relative phase and amplitude between transverse and longitudinal fields, but does not provide a direct connection with the geometry of the 3D polarization ellipse.
 The later depends on the transverse polarization itself (\ref{eq:u_perp}), which is absent in the construction of the TA-PS (\ref{eq:apzt},~\ref{eq:phzt}).
 Yet, the polarization texture (\ref{eq:ratio}) can be described using physical magnitudes such as the 3D orientation of the polarization plane.
 As we discuss in the next section, when we express the features of the polarization texture (\ref{eq:ratio}) in physical space, the emerging topologies are richer and differ with respect to the highly symmetric skyrmionic textures in the TA-PS (\ref{eq:apzt},~\ref{eq:phzt},~\ref{eq:Qsk_zt}).